Carisbrook: Retirement and recycling

-On 9 August 2006, a proposal was announced that would see Carisbrook retired and a 30,000 capacity covered stadium built in Dunedin North, close to other major sporting facilities such as Logan Park and the University Oval.
+The closure of Carisbrook was first announced in 2006, to be replaced as a rugby venue by a 30,000 capacity covered stadium built in Dunedin North, close to other major sporting facilities such as Logan Park and the University Oval.
 Construction and ownership of the new $NZ 198 million stadium, officially named the Forsyth Barr Stadium at University Plaza, would be overseen by the Carisbrook Stadium Trust.
-Until the new stadium was completed, all international and Super Rugby games were still held at Carisbrook.

-The last international game was expected to be the All Blacks versus South Africa Tri Nations match on 12 July 2008.
-However, the All Blacks returned to Carisbrook to play France on 13 June 2009 and finally Wales on 19 June 2010.
-This game meant that the All Blacks had played every major test-playing nation at Carisbrook.
-A later test match, destined to be the last at the ground, was scheduled between New Zealand and Fiji as a fundraiser for the Christchurch earthquake appeal on 22 July 2011.
+Until the new stadium was completed, all international and Super Rugby games were still held at Carisbrook, with the last scheduled match played against Wales on 19 June 2010, and a later Test match played New Zealand and Fiji as a fundraiser for the Christchurch earthquake appeal on 22 July 2011.
+The All Blacks played against every major Test-playing nation at Carisbrook at least once.

-On 11 May 2011 the Dunedin City Council decided that Carisbrook would be sold after the 2011 Rugby World Cup.
-Demolition work was begun at the start of 2012, with the floodlight towers being dismantled and sent up to Christchurch for use by the new temporary Christchurch Rugby Stadium at Addington Showgrounds, to allow that city a first-class ground while AMI Stadium awaits rebuilding.
+In 2011, the Dunedin City Council decided that Carisbrook would be sold after the 2011 Rugby World Cup – which featured no matches at Carisbrook.
+Demolition began at the start of 2012, with the floodlight towers being dismantled and sent to Christchurch for use by the new temporary Christchurch Rugby Stadium at Addington Showgrounds, to allow that city a first-class ground while AMI Stadium awaited rebuilding.
 Originally the floodlights were to be reused at the University Oval for day/night cricket matches.
 The corporate box stand, which was only 14 years old, was always designed to be dismantled for use elsewhere, and there are proposals to move parts of the structure to University Oval and some to Queenstown's Stadium.
-The turnstile building on Neville Street is a category I historic building and would be protected during any potential developments on the site.
+The turnstile building on Neville Street is a category I historic building and were protected during any potential developments on the site.

 Carisbrook was sold to the Dunedin City Council in 2009 for $7,000,000.
 It was sold on in 2013 for $4,700,000.